Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 Brand New Aflac Dividend Raise Makes Me Quack

-Aflac (AFL) just announced a healthy 17.9% dividend increase.
+Aflac just announced a healthy 17.9% dividend increase.

 AFL's P/E ratio is historically low right now indicating an opportunity to get a fair deal on the stock.